NLnetLabs/rtrtr/README.md

 RTRTR is a very versatile tool.
 It comes with a number of components for different purposes that can be connected to serve multiple use cases.
-There are two classes of components: _Units_ take filtering data from somewhere – this could other units or external sources –, and produce and constantly update one new set of data. _Targets_ take the data set from one particular unit and serve it to an external party.
+There are two classes of components: _Units_ take filtering data from somewhere – this could be other units or external sources –, and produce and constantly update one new set of data. _Targets_ take the data set from one particular unit and serve it to an external party.

 Which components RTRTR will use and how they are connected is described in a config file.
 An example can be found in [`etc/rtrtr.conf`].
+For the moment, this example file also serves as a manual for the available components and their configuration.

 ## Quick Start